Close

 Generating sustainable returns over the long term depends on stable, well-functioning, and well-governed social, environmental, and economic systems.
 The decisions we take today, as an asset owner, will impact future generations.

 We believe companies that recognise the importance of ESG factors and manage them effectively are better positioned to navigate risks and generate sustainable value over the long term.
-Thus, we evaluate sustainability-related risks and opportunities across our investments through our ESG framework, which also integrates climate change and supports our net portfolio carbon emissions target.
+Thus, we evaluate sustainability-related risks and opportunities across our investments through the lens of our ESG framework, which also integrates climate change and supports our net portfolio carbon emissions target.

 Our ESG framework centers around the idea of continuous improvement.
-ESG integration helps us identify material issues that can affect the companies’ performance and impact the environment, the workforce and societies at large – be it through the products and services they offer or through the practices they apply in their operations.
+ESG integration helps us identify material issues that can affect the companies’ performance and impact the environment, the workforce, and societies at large — be it through the products and services they offer or through the practices they apply in their operations.

 It is designed to help: